This post may contain affiliate links. Please see my full disclosure for details.

 The star of the show is the earthy sweet flavor provided by the carrots!
 I always use fresh carrots, then peel away the woody outside and grate them by hand.
 I like to do this with my GoodCook Cheese Grater as it makes the carrot come out nice and fine.
 You can always do this in a food processor with a grater attachment too.

 Most importantly, use fresh carrots here!
 Do not be tempted to buy pre-grated carrots as they never have the same amount of flavor.

 In addition to the added moisture provided by the carrot, my Carrot Cake Bundt Cake includes crushed pineapple.
-This tropical flavor goes really well with the carrots and makes the cake beyond moist.
+This tropical flavor goes really well with the carrots and makes the carrot cake beyond moist.
 As if that wasn’t rich enough, I’ve taken this recipe above and beyond by adding in a cheesecake swirl.
 This is like a hidden gem in the middle of the cake as it’s baked right into the center!

-Why Does Carrot Cake Go Well with Cream Cheese Frosting?
+Why Does Carrot Cake Go Well With Cream Cheese Frosting?

 The cheesecake layer swirled throughout the Carrot Cake Bundt Cake is really complimented by my Cream Cheese Glaze.
 The rich and tangy cream cheese is classic and almost always paired with carrot cake.
 The spices and carrot are made lighter and creamier with the addition of cream cheese inside and on top of the bundt.

 Is Carrot Cake Healthful?

 Yes and no. While carrot cakes contain vegetables (and in the case of this recipe, also pineapple), it also contains a fair amount of sugar.
 Treat this carrot cake recipe like you would any other type of dessert, enjoy in moderation!

 What You’ll Need For This Easy Carrot Cake Recipe

 - Bundt pan